 Today, that perspective continues to shape how I approach leadership, learning design, and collaboration.

-When I’m not working, or working on self-development, or spending time with friends and family, you can usually find me creating.
+When I’m not working, working on self-development, or spending time with friends and family, you can usually find me creating.
 I enjoy all types of mediums.
 Graphite pencil was my first and probably will always be my favorite medium.
 Much of what I like to draw or paint is inspired by movies or vintage anything.
 Give me an old house, a classic car, or the suave elegance of vintage men’s attire, and I’m in my element.
 It’s like stepping into a time machine and experiencing life through a sepia-toned lens – endlessly inspiring.